carmopereira/DU-Container-Monitor/README.md

 1. Place a Databank
 2. Place a Relay
 3. Place a Transparent Screen L or similar
-4. Place at least 1 board for containers
+4. Place at least 1 board for containers and connect it to the Relay (blue link)
-5. Place Main board
+5. Place Main board and connect it to the Relay (blue link)
-7. Deploy a Zone Detector and connect it to the Relay
+7. Deploy a Zone Detector and connect it to the Relay (blue link)
-6. Deploy Doors (optional)
+6. Deploy Doors (optional)(and connect them to the main board)

 -----------------------------

 <b>CONTAINER BOARD:</b><br>
 Slot1: DB (databank)
-Slot2: Material name in caps or SCREEN (optional) Slot3 - slot10: Material name in caps
+Slot2: Material name in caps or SCREEN (optional) Slot2 - slot10: Material name in caps

 <b>INSTRUCTIONS:</b>
 1. Connect DB
 2. Connect Relay to board
-3. Connect containers/Hub Containers to board
+3. Connect containers/Hub Containers to board (remember the order of the materials you connect)
 4. Copy minified code from Container Board file, and past it under advanced options on board options
-5. Edit board parameters (setup refresh rate in seconds, rename each slot to match ore/pure name.
+5. Edit board parameters (setup refresh rate in seconds, rename each slot to match ore/pure name you previously connected.
 Ex.: "HEMATITE", "BAUXITE", "IRON"

 -----------------------------

 <b>MAIN BOARD:</b><br>
 Slot1: DB (databank)
-Slot2: SCREEN
+Slot2: SCREEN (large transparent screen or similar)
 Slot3: DOOR1 (optional)
 Slot4: DOOR2 (optional)